As a kid, my dad once asked me what I wanted to do when I grew up. I said I didn’t care, as long as I was in charge.

 It was hard to hear my coach say that.
 And it was just the kick in the butt I needed.

 Fast forward four months.
 By June 2016, we had sold our house in St. Louis and moved in next door to my parents in North Carolina.
 I had left my job, started my coaching business, and was learning what it meant to be in charge of my own life.
 The rest is history.
 Today, my life works.
 I’m doing what I love and it fulfills me every day.
 Ben, Avery and I are surrounded by family and friends.
 We play together a lot and eat together a lot.
-Life is FUN.
+Life is FUN, and life is now.